More about if you have just found out you have HIV

 There are lots of people, services and other sources of information

 to help you.
-The advice that you receive might be different to that given to HIV negative women.
-This includes information on medication, caesarean section (C-section) and breastfeeding.
+The advice that you receive can sometimes be different to that given to women who don’t have HIV.
+This includes information on medication and breastfeeding.

 - Ask your doctor lots of questions.
 If there is something in this guide you don’t understand, take the booklet to your appointment.
 Your doctor can explain.